Disability Support

 The library is committed to making our services and facilities available to all.

-Our Assistive Technologies (AT) room has three student networked PCs on electrically height-adjustable tables/desks.
-There is also a table-top magnifier on a fourth, manually height-adjustable table.
+Our Assistive Technologies (AT) room has one student networked PC on an electrically height-adjustable desk.
 The AT room can be booked at the library service desk.

 Below are lists of specialists equipment and software available in the library.